-The school works closely with the local safer schools police officer.
+The school works closely with the local community support and designated ward officers.
 The school will automatically inform the police for the following reasons:

 - when the school is the complainant, eg. theft of school property; - when the school has information relating to illegal drugs use and/or supplying or the possession of weapons; - when a member of staff has been assaulted by a stakeholder (either on or off the school premises)